bxparks/AceTimeValidation/ExtendedNodaTest/README.md

 ## Requirements

-* Install both .NET 5.0 and .NET 3.1
+* Install .NET 6.0
     * https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu
-    * .NET 3.1 is required because the `TzdbCompiler` does not run using .NET 5.0.
-    * (It might be possible to install just .NET 5.0.
-I have not verified this.)
-* Clone the Noda Time repo as sibiling to `AceTime`
+* Clone the Noda Time repo as sibling to `AceTime`
     * `$ git clone https://github.com/nodatime/nodatime`
     * Update the `NODA_TIME_DIR` parameter in the `Makefile`
 * Clone the EpoxyDuino repo as a sibling to `AceTime`